15 Days |

 Highlights: Pushkar - visit the Sacred Lake and the Brahma Temple.

-Today morning we will drive towards the pink city of Jaipur.
-Known for its chaotic colourful streets the capital of Rajasthan has an enthralling history.
+Today morning we will drive you towards the pink city of Jaipur.
+Known for its chaotic colorful streets the capital of Rajasthan has an enthralling history.
 Once you check into the hotel and relax for a while, we will set out on a tour of the city.

-You will also be taken to Jantar Mantar, observatory built for measuring the heavens, its name is derived from the Sanskrit yanta mantr, meaning 'instrument of calculation' and the Hawa Mahal, extraordinary pink-painted delicately honeycombed hive that rises a dizzying five storeys this is the most distinctive landmark in Jaipur.
+You will also be taken to Jantar Mantar, observatory built for measuring the heavens, its name is derived from the Sanskrit yantamantr, meaning 'instrument of calculation' and the Hawa Mahal, extraordinary pink-painted delicately honeycombed hive that rises a dizzying five floors, this is the most distinctive landmark in Jaipur.
+Overnight is in the city of royals, Jaipur.

 Highlights: Jaipur - Visit Amer Fort, City Palace, Jantar Mantar & drive past Hawa Mahal.